 Meanwhile, in a small bowl, combine the ingredients for the topping.

-Remove the mac and cheese from the oven, uncover, and sprinkle the top with the herbed bread-crumb topping, followed by a sprinkle of the remaining 2 tablespoons grated cheese.
+Remove the mac and cheese from the oven, uncover, and sprinkle the top with the herbed bread-crumb topping, followed by a sprinkle of the remaining 2 tablespoons nutritional yeast.
 Transfer to the broiler for 2 to 3 minutes until brown and bubbly.